 Case Study 1: Scaling Through Growth

-A Series B founder felt overwhelmed by competing priorities.
-Through coaching, we clarified their top three leadership objectives, redesigned their executive team meetings, and built habits for effective delegation.
+The CEO of a billion-dollar company felt overwhelmed by competing priorities.
+Through coaching, we clarified their top three leadership objectives, redesigned their executive team meetings for momentum and accountability, and built habits for effective delegation.

 Result: Revenue goals were hit ahead of schedule, and the CEO reported feeling “calm and clear.”